gurumurthy8498/interview-questions/1️⃣ Kubernetes Basics & Architecture.md

 Explain the role of Kubelet, Kube-proxy, API Server, Controller Manager, Scheduler, etcd.

-How do Master and Worker nodes communicate?
+How do Master and Worker nodes communicate?dfghjkl/

 What is a Pod, and why is it the smallest deployable unit?